Jcho114/Jcho114/README.md

 ### What I'm Currently Up To

-- Internship @ SpaceX (Fall 2025)
+- SWE Internship @ SpaceX (Fall 2025)
-- Working out
+- Working out for fun
-- Cooking food
+- Cooking food for fun
-- Building random stuff
+- Building random stuff for fun
 - Getting ready to get cooked by coursework again next semester

 ### Languages & Technologies